Insert calculated columns

 List of functions

 You can directly select a column from the table to insert in the formula editor.
-Note that measures can not be referred by using this way.
-To insert a measure in your formula, you need to use the 'References' tab in the context assistant.
+Note that measures can not be referred to this way.
+To insert a visual measure or a visual column in your formula, you need to use the References tab in the context assistant.

-f) Give the calculated measure a proper name, say 'Variance %', and click 'Create'.
+STEP 6: Give the calculated measure a relevant name, say 'Variance %', and click Create.

-h) To convert the values to a percentage format, click on the % icon from the 'Home' tab.
+STEP 8: To convert the values to a percentage format, click on the % icon from the Home tab.
 As you do this, you will also notice that the formula bar at the top of the matrix shows how the measure is calculated.

 We have successfully inserted a calculated measure at the visual level in our Power BI matrix report.